AP-047/rclass/README.md

 ## Project Goals
 - Implement a classification model that uses rational functions for image classification.
+- Optimize using bisection search with linear programming feasibility checks
 - Train the model on the MNIST dataset, a popular dataset consisting of 28x28 grayscale images of handwritten digits (0-9).
 - Analyze the performance of rational function-based classification, including accuracy and computational efficiency.
 - Document findings, challenges, and insights for potential future applications and improvements.